Cyber Threat Hunting

 For more technical information on threat hunting, see Sqrrl’s Threat Hunting Reference Guide.

 Today’s threats demand a more active role in detecting and responding to sophisticated attacks.
 Traditional security measures like firewalls, IDS, endpoint protection, and SIEMs are only part of the network security puzzle.
 Cyber Threat Hunting refers to proactively and iteratively searching through networks and datasets to detect threats that evade existing automated tools.
 It includes using both manual and machine-assisted techniques, and aims to find the Tactics, Techniques and Procedures (TTPs) of advanced adversaries.

 Hunting goes beyond rule or signature-based detection and instead utilizes a hypothesis-driven approach is often supported by behavioral analytics.
 From large corporations to SMBs, there are many levels of hunting maturity, but many organizations are already hunting for threats whether they realize it or not; alert assessments, query-based log analysis, and incident investigations utilize basic hunting techniques.
 However, finding advanced threats requires moving beyond these simple techniques and demands more sophisticated and powerful hunting approaches.

 Hunting is an iterative process that should be carried out in a loop to continuously look for adversaries hidden in vast datasets.
-Hunting begins with a hypothesis (aka “trailhead”).
+Hunting begins with a hypothesis and should be carried out based on questions that the analyst wants to answer.
 Sqrrl’s Threat Hunting framework defines three types of hypotheses:

 - Intelligence-Driven: Created from threat intelligence reports, threat intelligence feeds, malware analysis, vulnerability scans